gaia-platform/GaiaPlatform/production/README.md

 cmake -DCMAKE_MODULE_PATH=/usr/local/lib/cmake/CPackDebHelper -DBUILD_GAIA_RELEASE=ON ..
 make -j<number of CPUs>
 ```
 The default CMAKE_BUILD_TYPE is Release.
+Note that you can specify your own path to the CPackDebHelper cmake module.

 ## LLVMTests
 ```